 Joost is a monolingual question answering (QA) system for Dutch which makes heavy use of syntactic information.
-There are two strategies implemented in the system: a table look-up strategy and a retrieval based strategy.
+There are two strategies implemented in the system : a table look-up strategy and a retrieval based strategy.
 Most questions are answered by retrieving relevant paragraphs from the document collection, using keywords from the question.
-Potential answers are identified in these paragraphs and ranked using a number of clues.
-Apart from obvious clues such as matching keywords, we use syntactic structure to identify and rank answer strings.
+Next, potential answers are identified and ranked using a number of clues.
+Apart from obvious clues such as matching keywords, we also use syntactic structure to identify and rank answer strings.
 A second strategy is based upon the observation that certain question types can be anticipated, and the corpus can be searched off-line for answers to such questions.
 Whereas previous approaches have used regular expressions to extract the relevant facts, we use patterns of dependency relations.

-To enable both question answering strategies, the full document collection has been analysed syntactically.
-In this article we describe both strategies in detail with the emphasis on the application of deep syntactic analysis in the QA modules.
+To this end, the whole corpus has been analysed syntactically.
+In this chapter we describe both strategies in detail with the emphasis on the application of deep syntactic analysis in the QA modules.
 We focus on open-domain question answering using data provided by the Cross Language Evaluation Forum (CLEF) for the Dutch QA track.
-In addition, we also worked on improving QA on a closed domain task of medical questions.

 In the next section we give an overview of the general architecture of our QA system.
 Thereafter, we discuss the building blocks of the system in detail with the focus on the incorporation of syntactic information.
-Finally, we present results of our system on the CLEF QA task and summarise this article with some conclusions and prospects for future work.
+Finally, we present results of our system on the CLEF QA task and summarise this chapter with some conclusions and prospects for future work.